bawplayer/SEM-Bigwig/README.md

 To test the module's functionality:
 - place an executable in *Landlord/tst*
-- call `Make` from the *Landlord* folder to compile the C code, and
+- call `make` from the *Landlord* folder to compile the C code, and
 - execute *./sample.py [executable path]*.

 The Secure Machine doesn't support dynamically linked files, therefore, in order to witness the full functionality of the module, one has to execute the sample code with executables compiled using `--static` flag.